 - Growth Habit: Trailing, good for ground cover.

-- Foliage: Silver-grey leaves.
+- Foliage: Silver and grey leaves.

 - Flowers: Creamy white.